-BTA130 Accounting Applications for the Microcomputer
+BTA130 Accounting Applications for the Microcomputer 3 credits; 3 hours

 This course emphasizes management information systems by giving students "hands-on" microcomputer experience in the processing of accounting data.
 In an instructor-supervised laboratory environment, students will explore both spreadsheets and dedicated accounting software.
 Lectures on the design of accounting systems, computer-related management decisions, and strategic controls considerations will be integrated with applications.

 Prerequisite: BTA109 or BTA111, BTC100 or BTC101 or MAC101